Erm… what? Mozart and scatological humour… better known as toilet humour?! What is this, some sort of moronic joke?

 We’re afraid not, darlings, as it turns out Wolfgang Amadeus Mozart, genius extraordinaire and iconic music man, had a puerile streak about 10 miles wide.
 What was going on there?

 Opening with Mozart’s Serenade For Winds; K 361; 3rd Movement here is important as this was composed by the great man who, also, had a penchant for remarkably childish behaviour.

-Mozart and Scatological Humour
+Mozart and Scatology

 Don’t underestimate how thoroughly researched and argued about the subject has been – entire books and psychological studies have been conducted in the attempt to understand what was up with Mozart.

 Benjamin Simkin, in a 1992 article for the National Center for Biotechnology Information (NCBI), headlines his piece as Mozart’s scatological disorder.
 He begins:

 “It was not only when writing to his ‘Basle’ (little cousin) that Mozart indulged in this particular kind of coarseness, but … certainly his mother and very probably the whole family and indeed many of their Salzburg friends were given to these indelicate jests.”

-- 20 to his father Leopold
+- 20 times to his father Leopold.

-- 6 to his wife Constanze
+- 6 to his wife Constanze.

-- 6 to his cousin
+- 6 to his cousin.

-- 4 to his sister
+- 4 to his sister.

-- 1 to his mother
+- 1 to his mother.

-- A number of times to a selection of various acquaintances
+- A number of times to a selection of various acquaintances.

-He also wrote several compositions (for recreational purposes) featuring his sense of humour, with verses including “lick me in the arse”
+He also wrote several compositions (for recreational purposes) featuring his sense of humour, with verses including “lick me in the arse”.

 Signs and Symptoms

-There have been a myriad of other claims, of course.
-Others believe the composer had a hypomanic manifestation of a cyclothymic personality disorder (bipolar disorder).
+Again, we return to his many letters.
+From that, a myriad of other claims have emerged.
+For instance, some believe the composer had a hypomanic manifestation of a cyclothymic personality disorder (bipolar disorder).

 The bickering in the medical field has raged for decades, with such great minds as Oliver Sacks stepping in to offer a considered opinion – he dismissed Simkin’s diagnosis.

 Austrian writer Stefan Zweig (whose work influenced the fantastic film The Grand Budapest Hotel, if you’re interested to know) studied Mozart’s letters and got in touch with Sigmund Freud.
 He suggested the letters pinpointed infantilism and coprophilia, although Freud didn’t agree (allegedly).

 Has anyone agreed on anything?
 No. David Schroeder, however, took a lenient look at Mozart’s writings and has provided what’s possibly the most sensible analysis of the situation yet.
 He suggested the passage of time has: